 Abstract: "Starting from the recognition that only a labour theory of value is able to provide a measure of the value of the surplus, in this essay wed like to pose the question of how the labour theory of value must dynamically adjust to the capitalist system and the succession of different modes of accumulation.

-Specifically, we focus on structural changes that have invested and partially modified the process of enhancing the transition from industrial-Fordist to bio-capitalism, at least in that area of the world where this transformation has established itself and is present.
-It is in this passage that the labour theory of value - intended primarily as a theory of value-time work - requires a redefinition that is able to grasp the qualitative changes that have overtaken and undermined the traditional theory of value labour.
+That the labour theory of value - intended primarily as a theory of value-time work - requires a redefinition that is able to grasp the qualitative changes that have overtaken and undermined the traditional theory of value labour.
 In particular, it will be considered a specific form of value creation: one linked to the concept of affective labour.
 Conclusion: The labour theory of value must be rethought and newly modulated.
 It can no longer be considered as the ‘objective’ measure of value.

 Yates, M. (2011), The Human-As-Waste, the Labor Theory of Value and Disposability in Contemporary Capitalism.
 Antipode.